Anzac Test: Naming controversy

 The word Anzac is protected in Australia by The Protection of Word "ANZAC" Regulations (under the War Precautions Act Repeal Act 1920) and requires permission of the Minister for Veterans' Affairs for use in commercial events.
 This permission was given for the event from 1997–1999.

 From 2004 until 2008 the match was officially called the Bundaberg Rum League Test, after the principal sponsor, Bundaberg Rum.
 For the 2009 fixture, the principal sponsor was Victoria Bitter and, as such, the match was officially called the VB Test.
 Despite the official name change, it is still common for the match to be called the Anzac Test.
 In 2016 it was sponsored by the Downer Group.

 Trophy

 Two different trophies have been awarded for the winner of this Test.
 For the 1997–1999 Anzac Tests, the winner was awarded the Anzac Trophy, which depicted an Australian slouch hat and New Zealand lemon squeezer hat.

 Since 2004, the winner of the Bundaberg Rum League Test has been awarded the Bill Kelly Memorial Trophy.
 This trophy was donated in 1996 by Gerald Ryan ONZM, a past president of the New Zealand Rugby League.
 It is named after Bill Kelly, a New Zealand rugby league player in the early 20th century.

 The Bill Kelly Memorial Trophy was briefly stolen by three 25-year-old New Zealand men after Australia's victory in the 2006 Test.
 It was found several hours later on the awning of a nearby building.
-The trophy currently resides at the Australian Rugby League headquarters in Sydney.

-In 2011, the Bill Kelly Memorial Trophy was not played for in the Anzac Test, but instead in a one-off post-season test match.